* This is the Consumer Version. *

 Pressure sores do not always progress from mild to severe stages.
 Sometimes the first noticeable sign is a stage III or IV sore.

 If pressure sores become infected, they may have an unpleasant odor.
 Pus may be visible in or around the sore.
 Some people may have a fever.
 The area around the pressure sore may become red or feel warm, and pain may worsen if the infection spreads to the surrounding skin (causing cellulitis).
 Infection delays healing of shallow sores and can be life threatening in deeper sores.
-Infection can even penetrate the bone (osteomyelitis—see Osteomyelitis).
+Infection can even penetrate the bone (osteomyelitis—see page Osteomyelitis).
 In the most severe cases, infection can spread into the bloodstream (sepsis), causing fever or shaking chills.

 Pressure sores that do not heal may also cause sinus tracts to form.
 Sinus tracts are passages that connect the infected area of the skin surface or the sore to other structures, such as those deep in the body.
 For example, a sinus tract from a pressure sore near the pelvis can connect to the bowel.